Science Advisory Council

 Professor Mark Ratner

-is a Professor and former Chair of the Department of Chemistry at Northwestern University.
+is a Professor Emeritus and former Chair of the Department of Chemistry at Northwestern University.
 Professor Ratner is the Founding Co-Director of the Institute for Sustainability and Energy at Northwestern (ISEN).
 He is a materials chemist, whose work focuses on the interplay between molecular structure and molecular properties, ranging from nonadiabatic intramolecular behavior to aspects of molecular devices, including photovoltaics, conductive polymers, molecular transport junctions and molecular switches.
-He is a Fellow of the American Association for the Advancement of Science and a member of the National Academy and the American Academy of Arts and Sciences.
+He was a Fellow of the American Association for the Advancement of Science and a member of the National Academy and the American Academy of Arts and Sciences.

 Professor Nick Reo

-is an Assistant Professor of Native American Studies and Environmental Studies at Dartmouth College and an enrolled member of the Sault St. Marie Tribe of Chippewa Indians.
+is an Associate Professor of Native American Studies and Environmental Studies at Dartmouth College and an enrolled member of the Sault St. Marie Tribe of Chippewa Indians.
 He researches the ecological, social and political dimensions of ecosystem management, subsistence harvests and tribal guardianship of culturally significant resources.
 Professor Reo focuses on traditional ecological knowledge, ecosystem stewardship, and socio-ecological adaptations’ contributions to sustainability in the context of rapid environmental change.

 Professor Nancy Tuchman

-is Founding Director of the Institute of Environmental Sustainability and a Professor of Biology at Loyola University Chicago.
+is Founding Dean of the Institute of Environmental Sustainability and a Professor of Biology at Loyola University Chicago.
 Her research focuses on human impacts on Great Lakes coastal wetland ecosystem structure and function.
 Her work in designing and implementing the new Institute aims to educate students about the Earth’s limited natural resources with the goal of encouraging sustainable practices and behavior, and developing sustainable policy.

 Professor Donald Wuebbles

-is the Harry E. Preble Professor of Atmospheric Science at the University of Illinois in the School of Earth, Society, and Environment.
+retired as the Harry E. Preble Professor of Atmospheric Science at the University of Illinois in the School of Earth, Society, and Environment.
 He was a Coordinating Lead Author for the 2013 Intergovernmental Panel on Climate Change (IPCC) assessment of climate change, a leader in the 2014 U.S. National Climate Assessment, and an author in the 2014 joint U.S. National Academy of Sciences and UK Royal Society report on climate change.
 He shares in the 2007 Nobel Peace Prize for his work with IPCC.
 He also is a Fellow of three professional societies: the American Association for the Advancement of Science (AAAS), the American Geophysical Union (AGU), and the American Meteorological Society (AMS).
 He received the AMS Cleveland Abbe Award in February 2014 for his contributions to science and society.